 What is IRSC and what will it do?

 All IRSC courses, including “Train The Trainer” courses, are available both at the IRSC in Belgrade and in the LMIC countries as necessary.
-Once trainee trainers have acquired sufficient expertise in the use of training materials - safety text books, supporting slide packs and instructor guidance notes - these can be made available to Governments, Institutes and Universities in LMIC countries.
-In this way, safety modules can be introduced into relevant university courses, Research Institutes and Ministries.
+Once trainee trainers have acquired sufficient expertise in the use of training materials - safety text books, supporting slide packs and instructor guidance notes - these can be made available to their Governments, Institutes and Universities in LMIC countries.
+In this way, safety modules can be gradually introduced into relevant university courses, Research Institutes and Ministries.
 The objective is to develop local road safety capability / specialists across each UN Pillar as an available resource within each country.